 It began with a parade through the downtown square one cold December.
 Sirens blasting, horns honking–it was loud.
 It was also unexpected.
-Who knew that this was an annual holiday tradition in this small Indiana town?
+We didn’t know about this annual holiday tradition in our new small town.

 After all, if we didn’t know about this big event, and we lived right there (and half a block away), then how many other people didn’t know?

 I was still thinking about it long after the last twinkling light had disappeared down the street.
 You see, I had been freelance writing for awhile.
 I kept hearing that I needed a website of my own.
 Finding a topic I knew I would stick with was proving…difficult.